Support for non-parent carers

 Payments to assist with health care

-If you are a carer who provides additional daily care and attention for a child with disability or chronic illness, you may be eligible for the Carer Allowance.
-The Carer Allowance has no income and assets test, is not taxable and can be paid in addition to wages, Carer Payment or any other Centrelink payment.
+If you are a carer who provides additional daily care and attention for an adult or one or more dependent children with disability or severe medical condition, you may be eligible for Carer Allowance.
+Carer Allowance has no income and assets test, is not taxable and can be paid in addition to wages, Carer Payment or any other Centrelink payment.

 Child Support for non-parent carers